Aili Keskitalo

-Aili Keskitalo (born 29 October 1968) is a Norwegian Sami politician representing the Norwegian Sámi Association (NSR), who has served as the president of the Sami Parliament for three terms, from 2005 to 2007, 2013 to 2016 and 2017 to 2021.
+Aili Keskitalo (born 29 October 1968) is a Norwegian Sámi politician representing the Norwegian Sámi Association (NSR), who has served as the president of the Sámi Parliament for three terms, from 2005 to 2007, 2013 to 2016 and 2017 to 2021.

-Prior to her current presidency, she served as president of the Sami Parliament of Norway in 2005, the third in its history and the first female President of any Sami Parliament.
+Prior to her current presidency, she served as president of the Sámi Parliament of Norway in 2005, the third in its history and the first female President of any Sámi Parliament.
 She stepped down in September 2007.
 The collapse of her coalition made way for the first ever non-NSR presidency, led by Egil Olli from the Norwegian Labour Party.
 She was re-elected in 2013 and served until 2016.
-The year after she returned for her third stint as president of the Sami Parliament.
+In 2017, she returned for her third stint as president of the Sámi Parliament.
 In 2020, Keskitalo announced that she would not seek re-election in the 2021 election.